 - Soil Science

 located at 330 N. Orchard Street, the Discovery Building houses the private Morgridge Institute for Research (MIR), the public Wisconsin Institute for Discovery (WID), and the programming staff of the Wisconsin Alumni Research Foundation (WARF).
 The building’s Town Center, located on the first floor, welcomes campus and community to enjoy hands-on learning, vibrant study spaces and more.
-Originally named the Wisconsin Institutes for Discovery building.
+The two institutes housed in the building are sometimes collectively referred to as the Wisconsin Institutes for Discovery, but this should be avoided to prevent confusion with the public side of the operation.

 Division of Extension